jonaswadsten/auto3Dprintcam/README.md

 This program starts a webcam on my 3D-printer when the light/printer turns on and stops when it is turned of.

-I have used the rpi-mjpg-streamer by meinside (https://github.com/meinside/rpi-mjpg-streamer) and installed according to his description and it works like a charm.
+I have used the rpi-mjpg-streamer by meinside (https://github.com/jacksonliam/mjpg-streamer) and installed according to his description and it works like a charm.
+(Another version of the mjpg-streamer https://github.com/meinside/rpi-mjpg-streamer)

 I am using an wide-angle rpi-cam like this https://www.amazon.co.uk/Raspberry-Wide-Angle-Fish-Eye-Camera/dp/B00N1YJKFS plus an photo resistor/light sensor modul for Raspberry Pis found in this example: